4 Mistakes In Digital Marketing That Can Make You Look Dumb

-Answer is simple – if someone unfollow you, it means he/she doesn’t connect with your brand anymore.
+The answer is simple – if someone unfollows you, it means he/she doesn’t connect with your brand anymore.

-So, focus on engaging people who are interested in your product rather than worry about who aren’t.
+So, focus on engaging people who are interested in your product rather than worry about who isn’t.

 51% of small businesses are still primarily focused on page views, and 8% don’t measure the success of their social campaigns at all. – Simply Measured

-Besides, some of the marketers fall in the tarp of focusing on too much data.
+Besides, some of the marketers fall in the trap of focusing on too much data.

-They try to cover all kind of data.
+They try to cover all kinds of data.

-Avanish Kaushik have explained this problem in one of his blog post on Web Reporting vs Web Analysis.
+Avinash Kaushik has explained this problem in one of his blog posts on Web Reporting vs Web Analysis.